adamheins/planning-playground/README.md

 ### Geometry

 Basic example of transforms associated with 2-link planar manipulator.
+In the diagram below, there are four frames, where the transformation matrix $T_{ij}$ maps points expressed in Frame $j$ to Frame $i$.

 ![Geometry diagram](./manipulator_frames.svg)